Ranked Choice Voting And Condorcet Failure in the Alaska 2022 Special Election: How Might Other Voting Systems Compare?: Cast Vote Record analysis for the IRV special election

-We can also use the data in Table \ref{table:CVR-ranked-votes} to compute the results of theoretical head-to-head matchups for all three pairs of candidates: \begin{itemize} \item {\bf Begich vs. Palin:} Begich would receive votes from all ballots that ranked him first, plus votes that ranked Peltola first and Begich second.
+We can use the data in Table \ref{table:CVR-ranked-votes-IRV} to compute the results of theoretical head-to-head matchups for all three pairs of candidates: \begin{itemize} \item {\bf Begich vs. Palin:} Begich would receive votes from all ballots that ranked him first, plus votes that ranked Peltola first and Begich second.
 Likewise, Palin would receive votes from all ballots that ranked her first, plus votes that ranked Peltola first and Palin second.
-Thus we would have: \begin{itemize} \item Begich: 11,179 + 27,258 + 15,572 + 47,429 = 101,438 \item Palin: 21,139 + 34,117 + 3,683 + 4,727 = 63,666 \end{itemize} Thus Begin would defeat Palin with approximately 61.44\% of the vote.
+Thus we would have: \begin{itemize} \item Begich: 11,290 + 27,053 + 15,5467 + 47,407 = 101,217 \item Palin: 21,272 + 34,049 + 3,652 + 4,645 = 63,618 \end{itemize} So Begich would defeat Palin with approximately 61.41\% of the vote.

 \item {\bf Begich vs. Peltola:} Begich would receive votes from all ballots that ranked him first, plus votes that ranked Palin first and Begich second.
 Likewise, Peltola would receive votes from all ballots that ranked her first, plus votes that ranked Palin first and Peltola second.
-Thus we would have: \begin{itemize} \item Begich: 11,179 + 27,258 + 15,572 + 34,117 = 88,126 \item Peltola: 23,647 + 47,429 + 4,727 + 3,683 = 79,486 \end{itemize} Thus Begin would defeat Peltola with approximately 52.58\% of the vote.
+Thus we would have: \begin{itemize} \item Begich: 11,290 + 27,053 + 15,5467 + 34,049 = 87,859 \item Peltola: 23,747 + 47,407 + 4,645 + 3,652 = 79,451 \end{itemize} So Begich would defeat Peltola with approximately 52.51\% of the vote.

 \item {\bf Palin vs. Peltola:} Palin would receive votes from all ballots that ranked her first, plus votes that ranked Begich first and Palin second.
 Likewise, Peltola would receive votes from all ballots that ranked her first, plus votes that ranked Begich first and Peltola second.
-Thus we would have: \begin{itemize} \item Palin: 21,139 + 34,117 + 3,683 + 27,258 = 86,197 \item Peltola: 23,647 + 47,429 + 4,727 + 15,572 = 91,375 \end{itemize} Thus Peltola would defeat Palin with approximately 51.46\% of the vote.
+Thus we would have: \begin{itemize} \item Palin: 21,272 + 34,049 + 3,652 + 27,053 = 86,026 \item Peltola: 23,747 + 47,407 + 4,645 + 15,467 = 91,266 \end{itemize} So Peltola would defeat Palin with approximately 51.48\% of the vote.
+(And in fact, this is exactly what happened in the final round after Begich was eliminated.)

 \end{itemize} These calculations show that for this election, Begich was the Condorcet winner and Palin was the Condorcet loser.

 In the next two sections, we will explore a range of possibilities for how this election might have played out under either Approval or STAR Voting.